Eye health resources

 Free* trial lenses

 Contact lenses are often “try them before you buy them.”
-ACUVUE is no different—you can get free trial lenses, and we’re confident you’ll love them!
+ACUVUE is no different—you can get free* trial lenses at your contact lens exam, and we’re confident you’ll love them.

 Related content